AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-lead-activity-data-stream-setup.md

 ## Setup Lead Activity Data Stream in Marketo

-Data Streams are available to those that have purchased a Marketo Engage Performance Tier Package.
-Once a Performance Tier agreement is in place, work with your TAM and Customer Engineering team to enable this Data Stream for your subscription.

-We typically just need to know the MunchkinId for the subscription, and the associated Adobe OrgId, which enables access to the Adobe IO Developer Console.
+The following are required to be able to subscribe to the Lead Activity Data Stream:

+- Marketo Engage subscription that is IMS-enabled
+- Marketo Engage subscription provisioned with a Performance or Ultimate tier package
+- Developer or Admin account in the Experience Cloud

+Please contact your Adobe representative with your Munchkin ID and request to enable this data stream.

 ## Setup Adobe I/O